Wendy Raquel Robinson: Philanthropy

 In 1996, Robinson co-founded the Amazing Grace Conservatory, a school that predominantly serves children from 5 to 18 years old from disadvantaged socioeconomic backgrounds in the fields of the arts and media production.
 Robinson serves as the school's artistic director.
 The school has provided a safe haven and training for thousands of young people.
 Some notable members include Issa Rae, Rhyon Nicole Brown, and Elle Varner.

+Personal life

+Robinson was initiated as an honorary member of Sigma Gamma Rho sorority during the organization’s Centennial Boulé in July 2022.